DjangoCon US 2025 Recap¶

 Wednesday¶

-Pre-conference¶
+Wednesday Pre-conference¶

 I knew Wednesday morning would likely be my last chance to make the short walk from my hotel to Oak Street Beach.
 I couldn’t resist getting up early to do so.
 It was surprisingly beach-like, despite bordering Lake Michigan.
-I enjoyed a quiet walk down the coast and watched nearby beach-goers play vollyball and cold-plunge.
+I enjoyed a quiet walk down the coast and watched nearby beach-goers play volleyball and cold-plunge.

 Mild waves rolling in